DrArifAlvi/youtube-urdu-transcriber/README.md

 For better formatting, use DeepSeek:

-Paste your transcriptin DeepSeek and use this prompt:
+Paste your transcription DeepSeek and use this prompt:

 ```
 Create clear paragraphs from this text.